arshiashafiei/charbug-operations/README.md

 # Deployment files for Charbug contest

 In this repository, resides the necessary files, scripts, and other configs that we used for deploying domjudge and the signup website for the first Charbug programming contest held in 5th and 6th of December, 2024 at University of Isfahan.

 By the good people at [UI-ACM student community](https://t.me/ui_acm).

 For further information visit the contest [Telegram channel](https://t.me/CharBug).

 If by any chance you find any bugs or problems in this repository, we would be happy to get your feedback, it might be useful for the next people that are going to hold this kind of contests.
-So make sure to create a pull request or an issue.
+So feel free to create a pull request or an issue.

 ## Useful Commands